HanArchives/team-2/README.md

 <img src="/static/img/ui/pawdoption2.png" alt="PawDoption" width="100%" height="auto">

 ## About this project
 This school project is about building a matching application that is build with front-end and back-end together as a team.
-Before this as an induvidual we had to build a feature.
+Before this, as an induvidual we had to build a feature.
 This was just part of the application.
-You van check the original feature repository for the filter feature in action [feature](https://github.com/HanArchives/bloktech).
 Now it's on us to work as a team and make a whole rounded application.

+We merged the following features:
+* Han: Login, register, add, matches filter and delete features.
+* Nowy: Like and Unlike features.
+* Jonna: Map and shelter filter features.
+* Thije: User profile and update profile features.

 ### Concept and Feature 🐶
 <img src="/static/img/ui/size1.png" alt="PawDoption" width="100%" height="auto">
-This concept is about users that want to adopt a dog based on their preferences.
+This concept is about users that want to adopt a dog or add a dog as a shelter.

 * The user can check some questions and based on the answers there will be a list of dogs that match the user preferences.
 This is though either a form or a map.
 * The user can also like a dog.
 The liked dog will be seen in the favorite list.
 * The user is also able to remove the like from the favorite list.
+* The user can register
 * The user can login and log out
-* The user can register
 * The user can update their profile
 * The user can also add a dog to the database.
-* And delete a dog from the database when the user wants to adopt a dog.
+* The user can delete a dog from the database when the user wants to adopt a dog.

 ## Installation